November is time to hit the berms!

 Rumor has it that in some parts of the country sledding involves getting cold and wet.
 How very... un-Californian.
 Oh, sure, there are places near LA to go sledding on snow if that's your thing, but we're raising California kids—and that means beach sledding.
 Every winter a few Los Angeles area beaches get their annual sand berms—intended as protection against winter storms and violent surf.
 Or so they say.
 The real purpose is clearly to lay the groundwork for the ultimate SoCal winter sport.

-The most well-known slopes for beach sledding are the Venice Beach sand berms, which will shortly be piled up at the end of Venice Boulevard, near the life guard station, for the 2017 season.
-The city erects these big sand slopes each autumn, starting at Dockweiler State Beach to the south and Zuma Beach to the north, then working inward toward Venice at a bulldozer's pace until a solid storm wall has been achieved.
-As of today, the bull dozers have arrived at Dockweiler and Zuma, so sledding season is at hand.
+The most well-known slopes for beach sledding are the Venice Beach sand berms, which get piled up at the end of Venice Boulevard, near the life guard station, in early November each year.
+The piling begins November 5 for the 2018 season and lasts a week or two.
+The city erects these big sand slopes starting at Dockweiler State Beach to the south and Zuma Beach to the north, working inward toward Venice at a bulldozer's pace until a solid storm wall has been achieved.
+When they finish their work, sledding season is at hand.

 The ideal sled type for use on the sand is the cheapest, smoothest saucer you can find—typically $10 or less at stores like Big 5 or Target—but a solid boogie board with a smooth plastic bottom can do the trick as well.
 The berms may not look very high from behind, but the water side is steeper; and the height is actually just perfect for repeating the ride over and over without getting sick of climbing up the sand hill.
 Kids from the very smallest up through adult can easily enjoy an hour or more sledding these berms.